risk-first/website/menagerie/Scarcity-Risk.md

 While [Reliability Risk](Dependency-Risk#reliability-risk) (which we met in the previous section) considers what happens when a _single dependency_ is unreliable, scarcity is about _quantities_ of a dependency, and specifically, _not having enough_.  <!-- tweet-end -->

 In the previous section, we talked about the _reliability_ of the bus:  it will either arrive or it wont.
 But what if, when it arrives, it's already full of passengers?
 There is a _scarcity of seats_:  you don't much care which seat you get on the bus, you just need one.
-Let's term this, [Scarcity Risk](Scarcity-Risk) - Risk of not being able to access a dependency in a timely fashion due to its scarcity.
+Let's term this, [Scarcity Risk](Scarcity-Risk) _the  risk of not being able to access a dependency in a timely fashion due to its scarcity_.

 Any resource (such as disk space, oxygen, concert tickets, time or pizza) that you depend on can suffer from _scarcity_,  and here, we're going to look at five particular types, relevant to software.<!-- tweet-end -->